santi1110/bd-dynamodb-design-and-usage/README.md

 ## Phase 0: Preliminaries

-1. Make sure `ada` is running with the credentials specified at the top of this README (should be your AWS account that ATA gave you for this unit).
+1. Make sure your using the proper credentials and that you are not writing to your own AWS, not your team account.
 1. Create the tables we'll be using for this activity by running these aws CLI commands:
    ```none
    aws cloudformation create-stack --region us-west-2 --stack-name dynamodbindexes-eventstable01 --template-body file://cloudformation/dynamodbindexdesignandusage/events_table.yaml --capabilities CAPABILITY_IAM